-The opening balance shown for individuals who have become KMP upon joining the GMC on 10 May 2013 reflects their holdings on that date (rather than on 1 July 2012). Ξ

-The holding period for each award ends on 30 June in the year the award 'may vest and become exercisable' if the conditions for vesting are met (including the relevant service conditions).
-Under the GSTIP, awards will vest and become exercisable on, or as soon as practicable after, the first non-prohibited period date occurring after 30 June.
+(1) The opening balance shown for individuals who have become KMP upon joining the GMC on 10 May 2013 reflects their holdings on that date (rather than on 1 July 2012).
+(2) The holding period for each award ends on 30 June in the year the award 'may vest and become exercisable' if the conditions for vesting are met (including the relevant service conditions).
+Under the GSTIP, awards will vest and become exercisable on, or as soon as practicable after, the first non-prohibited period date occurring after

+30 June.
 Where applicable, the expiry date of awards is the day prior to the third anniversary of that vesting date.
-(5)

-- The market price shown for grants during FY2013 is the closing price of BHP Billiton shares on the relevant date of grant.
+(3) The market price shown for grants during FY2013 is the closing price of BHP Billiton shares on the relevant date of grant.
 No price is payable by the individual for acquiring the Deferred Shares at the time of grant.
 The grant date IFRS fair values of the awards are estimated as at the start of the vesting period, being 1 July 2012, and were A\$31.72 and £18.30.

-(3) - All (100 per cent) of the Deferred Shares granted under the GSTIP in October 2010 became fully vested on 3 October 2012 as the service conditions were met, as described in footnote 1.
+(4) All (100 per cent) of the Deferred Shares granted under the GSTIP in October 2010 became fully vested on 3 October 2012 as the service conditions were met, as described

+(4) An (too per centry of the Deferred States granted under the GSTP in October 2012 as the Service Conditions were met, as described in footnote 1.
 The price shown is the closing price of BHP Billiton shares on that date.
-4 - The market price shown (and used for calculating the aggregate gain) is the closing price of BHP Billiton shares on the date that the individual exercised their Deferred Shares.
+(5) The market price shown (and used for calculating the aggregate gain) is the closing price of BHP Billiton shares on the date that the individual exercised their Deferred Shares.
 No price is payable by the individual for exercising the Deferred Shares.
 One ordinary BHP Billiton share is acquired for each Deferred Share exercised.
-3 - The amounts shown in this column are the value of the DEP paid on the awards as described in section 6.2.10.
-9 - The awards shown for Graham Kerr and Mike Henry with a grant date of 22 August 2013 had this allocation date due to administrative reasons, but were made on the same basis as if they had been made on 5 December 2012.
-6
+(6) The amounts shown in this column are the value of the DEP paid on the awards as described in section 6.2.10.
+(7) The awards shown for Graham Kerr and Mike Henry with a grant date of 22 August 2013 had this allocation date due to administrative reasons, but were made on the same basis as if they had been made on 5 December 2012.